Warminster and Westbury CCTV

 In 2003/2004 a new camera was installed in Emwell Street which meant that all entrances into the town centre were now covered.

 To build on the system we have, the future is digital and wireless.
 We have already converted the management of our main system to digital and a new wireless camera has been installed at Portway.
 This is supported by new equipment in our control room.
-Four new wireless cameras have also been installed in the Three Horseshoes Walk for the current owners Stockland.
-Warminster Town Council monitor and manage these additional cameras.
+Four new wireless cameras have also been installed in the Three Horseshoes Walk for the current owners, Stockland.
+Warminster Town Council monitors and manages these additional cameras.

 In 2014, the CCTV team received well-deserved recognition for their work across Warminster and Westbury at the PCC Neighbourhood Policing Awards.
 They were presented with a runner-up award for Volunteer of the Year 2014, beating a large number of organisations from across the local area.
 It was noted that the CCTV team “provide a professional day to day operation as well as supporting the big events in the area.
 Warminster and Westbury Town Councils could not provide this excellent CCTV operation without its dedicated team of volunteers.”